 Photography by Andy Goodson, Mitch Doll, Sean Hootz and Teisha Huff

 One of the deciding factors on where I choose to camp is the availability of fish.
-With a proclivity toward rivers (they're just more fun, quite frankly), I've taken much time in researching brook trout streams across Saskatchewan and Western Manitoba.
-Many are easily found by stocking reports and the odd loud-mouth on a public forum.
+With a proclivity toward rivers (they're just more fun), I've taken much time in researching brook trout streams across Saskatchewan and western Manitoba.
+Many are easily found by stocking reports and the odd loud-mouth with a blog (*cough*).
 But a few still fly under the radar.
 Some are stocked privately by volunteer organizations and some hold feral trout - naturalized populations from previous stocking efforts.

 I may change my mind on the matter, but I've decided not to name the river in this particular trip.
 However, I'll admit that anyone with the patience to read and do their own research could find it themselves.